medhatdawoud/react-change-highlight/README.md

 ## SSR (server-side rendering)

-In case of using this module in a server-side rengering app, you should make sure to create and pass your own className to the `highlightStyle` attribute, and to make some hint for you, add `ssr` attribute to the `ChangeHighlight` element, so it can give you a hint to add a class in your console as a warning like this.
+In case of using this module in a server-side rendering app, you should make sure to create and pass your own className to the `highlightStyle` attribute, and to make some hint for you, add `ssr` attribute to the `ChangeHighlight` element, so it can give you a hint to add a class in your console as a warning like this.

 ```text
 ⚠️ "react-change-highlight", As you're using server-side rendering, it's a must to create and pass your css class to the highlightStyle attribute for "ChangeHighlight" component